This article is for:

 Tip: From a topic or metric, you can send reminders to assignees or approvers as necessary.

-To use these values in reporting outputs, such as a sustainability report or a board meeting slide deck:
+To use the collected values in reporting outputs, such as a sustainability report or a board meeting slide deck:

 - From Wdata, use the Program as a query source to explore and refine its values, such as based on specific dimensions or parameters.